Rigi vs. Pilatus vs. Titlis vs. Stanserhorn: Which one to choose?

 The pricing is far too complex to write here because it really depends on the specific route you take, when you’re doing it and if you have a travel pass of some sort.

-To give you a rough idea, the full Golden Round Trip from Lucerne is 115.80CHF (128CHF if you want to access the 1st class boat deck), and if you are travelling in the colder months or just want to take the aerial cable cars both ways, it’s 80CHF return between Kriens and Pilatus, plus 9.60CHF to get from Lucerne to Kriens and back.
+To give you a rough idea, the full Golden Round Trip from Lucerne is 119.80CHF or the aerial cableways between Kriens and Pilatus are 84CHF return from May to November or 60CHF return from December to April, plus 9.60CHF to get from Lucerne to Kriens and back.

 • A Tell Pass gets the whole Pilatus trip included